morrislaptop/looped/docs/eloquent.md

         ];
     }

-<a name="retrieving-models"></a>
 ## Retrieving Models

-Once you have created a model and [its associated database table](/docs/{{version}}/migrations#writing-migrations), you are ready to start retrieving data from your database.
-Think of each Eloquent model as a powerful [query builder](/docs/{{version}}/queries) allowing you to fluently query the database table associated with the model.
+Once you have created a model and [its associated database table](/migrations#writing-migrations), you are ready to start retrieving data from your database.
+Think of each Eloquent model as a powerful [query builder](/queries) allowing you to fluently query the database table associated with the model.
 For example:

     <?php